georgestander/repoGhost/README.md

 # 👻 repoGhost

 `repoGhost` is a command-line tool to scan a local code repository, split files into chunks, and summarize each chunk using an LLM (e.g., GPT-4o).
-Summaries are stored in `summaries.json`, and repeated runs skip unchanged files to save cost.
+Summaries are stored in a dedicated `summary` directory, and repeated runs skip unchanged files to save cost.

 ## Features

 - **Hash-based caching**: Skips unchanged files (no repeated LLM calls).
-- **Auto `.gitignore`**: Automatically adds the cache and summary files to `.gitignore` if found.
+- **Auto `.gitignore`**: Automatically adds the summary directory to `.gitignore` if found.
+- **Dedicated Summary Directory**: Creates a `summary` folder for all outputs.
 - **Clipboard**: Copies the last summary to your clipboard for easy reference.
 - **Configurable chunk size**: Choose how many lines per chunk.
 - **Repository Map**: Generates a hierarchical view of your repository structure at the top of the summary.